EdithChorev/Team1/README.md

 * A .csv file with characteristics of each Rossman store, this file is called: `store.csv`
 * A .csv file with daily sales and activity data for each Rossman store, this file is called: `test_set.csv`

-This step is executed in the Jupyter Notebook titled 'Rossman Dataset | Cleaning and Feature Engineering'.
+This step is executed in the Jupyter Notebook titled `Rossman Dataset | Cleaning and Feature Engineering`.
 The specific assumptions made, and engineering decisions executed are outlined throughout the notebook.

 Once you've cloned this repo, simply open this Notebook and ensure that you execute each cell